juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

    Where `<your-env-name>` is a name you choose for your environment (e.g., "my-wxo-cloud") and `<your-api-key>` is the API key you got in Step 10.

    After running the command, you should see a message: `[INFO] Environment '<your-env-name>' is now active`.
 This means your environment is now active and ready to use with the ADK.
 You can ignore the warning regarding the Auth Type.

+> [!IMPORTANT]
+> Authentication against a remote environment expires every two hours.
+After expiration, you need to run orchestrate env activate again.
+So, keep your API key avaiable and ready to use.

 #### Option B: Using Bob to help you 😃